lsst/in-kind-program_lsst_io/docs/contributors/software-consultancy.rst

 facilitating software definition or understanding your software needs.
 Greg works at the Astronomy Data and Computing Services (ADACS) as a project scientist, he has extensive experience in bridging the astronomy community with High Performance Computing and softwares.

 Watch this video to learn more about Greg’s expertise.
-Please email jikh_at_lsst.org to meet with him about anything software related!
+Please email rubin-inkind at noirlab dot edu to meet with him about anything software related!